Our Administrative Team

 After earning a Bachelor of Arts in Theology and Spanish Language and Literature from Whitworth University, I went on to earn a Master of Divinity from Princeton Theological Seminary and was ordained as a minister in the Presbyterian Church (USA).
 For two years, I was trained in trauma-informed, intergenerational ministry at an inner-city church that offered secular after-school programs focused on art, story-writing, and leadership.
 I am passionate about mindful teaching, asset-based community development, and building relationships across all axes of difference.

 Chantel Sawyer, Asst.
 Administrator

-My husband and I have a beautiful daughter (Kiara) and 2 big dogs (Nuka and Zira) and 2 cats (Kovu and Vitani).
-We plan to have one more little one in the near future.
-Last year we were able to by a home up in Tremonton and I love it out there.
+My husband and I have two beautiful daughters, 2 big dogs, and 2 cats.
+Last year, we were able to by a home up in Tremonton and I love it out there.
 I grew up in a small town, similar to Tremonton, in Colorado and moved to Utah 3 years ago.
 I am starting school this fall for psychology and want to eventually become an FBI agent.
-I absolutely love to be around all the children and also to have the opportunity to learn the business side of the school.
+I absolutely love being around all the children and enjoy having the opportunity to learn the business side of the school.